Pair jailed for trying to smuggle £1.75 million of cocaine into Heathrow

 “Jessica Waldron and Michael Williams had arrived in a prepared way wearing clothes they had been photographed in for identification purposes and held hands as if they were a couple – as they were instructed to do via an EncroChat message they received as they arrived,” Mr Ojakovoh said.

-Tom Blackburn, representing the defendants, said they had a smaller role in a wider enterprise and were “following orders” from more senior players.
+Tom Blackburn, representing the defendants, said they had a smaller role in the wider enterprise and were “following orders” from more senior players.

 “It is my submission that the defendants – both of them – were acting under the direction of others, who would only have told them as much as they needed to know to carry out their specific role, because to give them any further information would have effectively been redundant,” he said.